codyaboyd/ERC1155-Random-P2P-Trading/README.md

-# ERC1155-Random-P2P-Trading
-Original conceptualized for a trading card game and inspired by the random trading system in Pokemon Sword and Shield

 # RandomP2P ERC1155 Trading Contract

 This Solidity smart contract enables random peer-to-peer (P2P) trading of ERC1155 tokens with other participating traders.
 Designed for flexibility and simplicity, the contract allows participants to exchange their tokens in a random match-up process.
+Conceptualized for a trading card game and inspired by the random trading system in Pokemon Sword and Shield.

 ## Features